riderx/lemverse-deploy/README.md

 ## Upgrade your account to admin

-The first account who register become admin
+The first account who register become admin in current levels

-Set it to `"admins": ["USERID"]` in docker-compose.yml
+Set it to `"gods": ["USERID"]` in `docker-compose.yml` to become admin everywhere

 restart the server with `docker-compose up -d`